 Most importantly, though, there is Roberta Williams, the author of the King's Quest games.
-She has provided me with encouragement, support, and access to a work in progress.
+She has provided me with encouragement, support, and access to works in progress.
 I owe her a lot.
+King's Quest is a unique body of work which she created, and has nurtured, for nearly ten years.
 We all owe her a lot.
+Let's hear it for a second decade.